sandyjernigan/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

+> An event is an action that occurs on the webpage.
+This can be anything from mouse clicks, page load, page online/offline, form responses, print events, etc.

 3. What is an event listener?

 4. Why would we convert a NodeList into an Array?